smxzehvb/unemployment-gap/README.md

 * `figureA8B.pdf` - panel B of figure A8
 * `figureA9.pdf` - figure A9

-## Results
+### Excel files

-The data underlying all the figures produced by the code are stored in the folder `results`.
-These data are saved as Excel files.
+The data underlying all the figures produced by the code are saved as Excel files and  stored in the subfolder `xlsx`.
 The Excel files contain data pertaining to the following figures in the article and online appendix:

 * `figure1A.xlsx` - figure 1A
 * `figure1B.xlsx` - figure 1B